Strauss Mann: Professional

-On April 19, 2022, Mann signed a one-year contract with the San Jose Sharks of the NHL.
+As a pending restricted free agent with the Sharks, Mann was not tendered a qualifying offer and was released to free agency.
+On July 3, 2023, Mann was signed to a one-year contract with the Laval Rocket, the AHL affiliate of the Montreal Canadiens.

+In June 2024, Mann left the Canadiens organization and signed a one-year contract with the Germany-based Augsburger Panther of the DEL.

 International play

 On January 13, 2022, Mann was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.

 On May 5, 2022, Mann was named to Team USA's roster to compete at the 2022 IIHF World Championship.
 He posted a 3–1 record, with a 2.42 GAA and .888 save percentage.